-Response: Improving the existing sidewalk connections along Scottsdale Road, Osborn Road and 71st Street, expanding the east-west public path and plaza space, and integrating shade trees throughout will create a comfortable microclimate for the pedestrian providing a sensory change from the built environment and greatly improving the existing condition which consist of abundant pavement devoid of shade.
-These practices will enrich the pedestrian experience and encourage the use of sidewalks to get from one destination to the next.
+Response: Improving the existing sidewalk connection along 1st Street with a solid shade canopy or street-lined tree canopy (two options) will create a comfortable microclimate for the pedestrian providing a sensory change from the built environment and greatly improving the existing condition which consist of a sidewalk connection devoid of shade.
+These practices will enrich the pedestrian experience and encourage the use of sidewalks to get from one destination to the next, particularly given the site's close proximity to Civic Center Mall and Old Town.